 Experts say to begin watering in the morning hours and not in the heat of the day.
 Pouring water on an already hot patio can shock the concrete (aka surface crazing).
 Begin your watering the morning after the pour and continue 5 to 10 times a day for at least a week.

 The goal is to keep your brand-new patio saturated for the first week, and some experts say for the first 28 days.
 SATURATED!
 Like 5 or 10 times a day.

 Saturating newly poured concrete is called moist curing.
-Moist cured concrete can be up to 50% stronger than a patio poured and then left without watering.
+Moist-cured concrete can be up to 50% stronger than a patio poured and then left without water.

 Is it OK if it rains After Pouring Concrete?